Stella Artois: Brand image

-At least since the late 20th century, Stella Artois has carried the nickname of the "wife beater" in the United Kingdom, due to a perceived connection between binge drinking involving the brand and domestic violence against women.
-In January 2012, the online activities of AB InBev lobbyists, Portland Communications, were exposed in the United Kingdom when Tom Watson, a member of the Labour opposition party said that the company (then owned by Tim Allan, a former advisor to ex-Prime Minister Tony Blair) was trying to remove references to Stella Artois from Wikipedia's "wife beater" disambiguation page and the phrase "wife beater" from this article.
+At least since the late 20th century, Stella Artois has carried the nickname of the "wife beater" in the United Kingdom, because of a perceived connection between binge drinking involving the brand and domestic violence against women.
+In January 2012, the online activities of AB InBev lobbyists Portland Communications were exposed in the United Kingdom when Tom Watson, a member of the Labour opposition party, said that the company (then owned by Tim Allan, a former advisor to ex-Prime Minister Tony Blair) was trying to remove references to Stella Artois from Wikipedia's "wife beater" disambiguation page and the phrase "wife beater" from the article on the brand.